Backbase/boat-bay/README.md

 ### Intro

 Boat bay allows for the management of products specs.
-This documentation will explain how to configure the application and how to use it effectively
+This documentation will explain how to configure the application and how to use it effectively.

-### Bootstrap file
+### Bootstrap File

+The bootstrap file loads all your configured sources upon running of the application, this is where you can specify the sources your specs will come from, how these sources are to be searched for specs, and how the specs will be processed.
+It is also where portals are defined, this is where you would configure the rules that are available to a portal.

-Start by creating a bootstrap.yaml file.
+Start by creating a `bootstrap.yaml` file.
 This will most likely be located in a with the specifications that are to be used with boat bay.